Incandescent light bulb: Cost of lighting

 The initial cost of an incandescent bulb is small compared to the cost of the energy it uses over its lifetime.
 Incandescent bulbs have a shorter life than most other lighting, an important factor if replacement is inconvenient or expensive.
 Some types of lamp, including incandescent and fluorescent, emit less light as they age; this may be an inconvenience, or may reduce effective lifetime due to lamp replacement before total failure.
 A comparison of incandescent lamp operating cost with other light sources must include illumination requirements, cost of the lamp and labor cost to replace lamps (taking into account effective lamp lifetime), cost of electricity used, effect of lamp operation on heating and air conditioning systems.
 When used for lighting in houses and commercial buildings, the energy lost to heat can significantly increase the energy required by a building's air conditioning system.
-During the heating season heat produced by the bulbs is not wasted, although in most cases it is more cost effective to obtain heat from the heating system.
-Regardless, over the course of a year a more efficient lighting system saves energy in nearly all climates.
+During the heating season heat produced by the bulbs is not wasted, although in most cases it is more cost effective to obtain heat from the building's heating system.
+Regardless, over the course of a year a more efficient lighting system than incandescent saves energy in nearly all climates.

-Measures to ban use
+Measures to ban

-Since incandescent light bulbs use more energy than alternatives such as CFLs and LED lamps, many governments have introduced measures to ban their use, by setting minimum efficacy standards higher than can be achieved by incandescent lamps.
+Since incandescent light bulbs use more energy than alternatives such as compact fluorescent lamps (CFLs) and LED lamps, many governments have introduced measures to ban them by setting minimum efficacy standards higher than can be achieved by incandescent lamps.
 Measures to ban light bulbs have been implemented in the European Union, the United States, Russia, Brazil, Argentina, Canada and Australia, among others.
 The European Commission has calculated that the ban contributes to to the economy and saves 40 TWh of electricity every year, translating in emission reductions of 15 e6t.

-Objections to banning the use of incandescent light bulbs include the higher initial cost of alternatives and lower quality of light of fluorescent lamps.
+Objections to banning incandescent light bulbs include the higher initial cost of alternatives, lower quality of light of fluorescent lamps, and resistance to government regulation.
 Some people have concerns about the health effects of fluorescent lamps.
+A 2017 review in the World Journal of Biological Psychiatry reported that blue-rich white LED lighting can suppress melatonin and disrupt sleep and circadian rhythms, with potential implications for mental illness.